friday27/backend-dev/leetcode_note.md

 1380\.
 Lucky Numbers in a Matrix
 1394\.
 Find Lucky Integer in an Array (To be improved)
 1436\.
 Destination City
+1441\.
+Build an Array With Stack Operations
 1448\.
 Count Good Nodes in Binary Tree
-1441\.
-Build an Array With Stack Operations
 1450\.
 Number of Students Doing Homework at a Given Time
+1451\.
+Rearrange Words in a Sentence
 1464\.
 Maximum Product of Two Elements in an Array
 1466\.
 Reorder Routes to Make All Paths Lead to the City Zero (To be improved)
 1470\.
 Shuffle the Array